Alstom: Acquisition of Bombardier Transportation

+The merger between Alstom and Bombardier was completed on 29 January 2021.

 2024 debt restructuring

 Alstom plans in 2024 to issue €1.75 billion of shares and bonds to reduce its debt, which was at risk of a credit downgrade into junk bond status.

 2024 sale of American rail signaling business

 In September 2024, Alstom completed the sale of its American rail signalling business to Knorr-Bremse for $690 million.

 2025 agreement with Virgin Trains

 In August 2025, Alstom closed an agreement with Virgin Trains for 12 new high-speed Avelia Stream trains.
 The trains will be part of Virgin's new £700 million service across western Europe, including through the Channel Tunnel.